-Born and brought up in a close-knit poor working class area of Liverpool (Anfield), second eldest of five children, my mother is a local girl from Toxteth, Liverpool, while my father, was a passionate and deeply committed Trade Unionist Irishman.
+Born and brought up in a close-knit poor working class area of Liverpool (Anfield), second eldest of five children, my mother grew up in Toxteth, Liverpool, while my father, a passionate and deeply committed Trade Unionist came over from Ireland.
 He died of a sudden heart attack, when I was twelve years old.
-This unexpected life change provided a ‘rich’ (but unwanted) experience and insight into poverty, marginalisation and deprivation and it placed our family unit at risk.
+This shocking life change placed our family unit at risk, but it also provided a ‘rich’ (but unwanted) experience and insight into poverty, discrimination and exclusion, that has forever shaped my approach to life.

 Disenchanted, disengaged and struggling with the rigidity and conformity of education, I left aged 16 with few qualifications, but I retained a strong interest in social welfare, justice and inequality and managed to secure employment at Liverpool Social Services in 1974.
 Employment provided an excellent foundation for negotiating a difficult transition from adolescence to adulthood, while the employer funded day-release study helped me to realise the benefits of lifelong adult education.
 After moving through the ranks of a number of administrative and managerial posts in Social Services I pursued a new career in social work when I joined the Merseyside Probation Service and qualified as a social worker/probation officer at Liverpool University in 1983.